 - Spark SQL supports real-time data processing.
 This data is mainly generated from system servers, messaging applications, etc.

-- It does not faces any migration difficulty, i.e., you can migrate or import anything which is written in Hive, without any difficulty.
-Whatever metastore you have used for Apache Hive can be used for Spark SQL also.
+- It does not face any migration difficulty, i.e., we can migrate or import anything which is written in Hive, without any difficulty.
+Whatever metastore we have used for Apache Hive can be used for Spark SQL as well.

-- Language API: This layer consists of APIs supported by Python, Java, Scala, and R. Spark SQL is compatible with all those programming languages.
+- Language API: This layer consists of APIs supported by Python, Java, Scala, and R. Spark SQL is compatible with all these programming languages.